hyl3rid/blog/data/blog/vegancrepes.md

 **For the crepes:**

 1 cup of all-purpose flour
-1 cup + 2 tbps milk
+1 cup + 2 tbps almond milk or sparkling water
-1 egg
+½ tbsp cornstarch
+½ tbsp ground chia
+¼ tsp of baking powder
 A pinch salt
-Butter for cooking
+Vegan butter for cooking

 ### Instructions